sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/05-Module-Configuration.md

 |  Name    | Description|
 |----------|:-------------:|
-|  Device fingerprint    | Define if a fingerprint is sent with the transaction ("YES" by default)
+|  Device fingerprint    | Defines if a fingerprint is sent with the transaction ("YES" by default)
-|  Use order currency for transaction*    | Define the currency used for the order.
+|  Use order currency for transaction*    | Defines the currency used for the order.
 By default, orders are always processed with the base currency of the store.

 If you activate "*Use order currency for transaction*", your payment method must be configured in "Sale" mode.
 If you want to use this feature in "*Authorize*" mode and do "manual captures" in your back office when invoicing orders,